-San Francisco flights bring you to a world of cable cars, hilly streets, Victorian architecture, luxury boutiques, nouveau restaurants, beautiful beaches, and a laid-back, liberal lifestyle.
+San Francisco flights offer cable-cars, hilly streets, Victorian architecture, luxury boutiques, nouveau restaurants, walkable beaches, and a laid-back liberal lifestyle.
 In fact, San Francisco was the first city in the U.S. to allow gay marriage.
-In 2004, hundreds of same-sex couples from around the nation boarded flights to San Francisco and waited in line to say “I do.”
-Today, the city maintains its laissez-faire attitude and treats its visitors to the same type of carefree experience.
+In 2004, hundreds of gay couples from around the nation boarded flights to San Francisco and waited in line to say “I do.”
+Today, the city maintains its laissez-faire ambience and treats its visitors to the same type of carefree manner.

 Book a window seat on your flight to San Francisco and you might be lucky enough to get a glimpse of the gorgeous Golden Gate Bridge.
-San Francisco served as the birthplace of the dot com birth, and subsequently the dot com bust, and it continues to thrive as a city full of entrepreneurs and invention.
+San Francisco served as the birthplace of the dot.com birth, and subsequently the dot.com bust, and continues to thrive today as a city of entrepreneurs and invention.

-Book a flight to San Francisco to be in a city that is constantly on the list of America’s most expensive cities to live in.
-Property values continue to rise and remain some of the highest in the nation.
-With all the entertainment options and the wide range of culture and diversity in San Francisco, it’s no wonder the city thrives on tourism.
+Book a flight to San Francisco to be in a city that is constantly on the list of America’s most expensive cities to live in, and property values continue to rise to some of the highest in the nation.
+With all the entertainment options and the wide range of culture and diversity in San Francisco, it’s no wonder the city of San Francisco thrives on tourism.
 Flights to San Francisco are always filled with travelers seeking a reprieve from life’s everyday chaos.

 San Francisco climate